 The surname Hammersmith was first found in Staffordshire at Hammersley, "a locality probably to be found in Staffordshire."
 We can find no record of this village today, but there is no doubt some or all of the family came from Staffordshire.
 By example, the Register of the University of Oxford list Walter Hamersley, in 1610 and William Hamersly in 1617 as both being from Staffordshire Evidence of the family was also found at Kencott in Oxfordshire.
 It was here that "the family of Hammersley: the tithes were commuted for land and a money payment in 1767."

-Important Dates for the Hammersmith family
+Early History of the Hammersmith family

 This web page shows only a small excerpt of our Hammersmith research.
 Another 77 words (6 lines of text) covering the years 1687 and 1801 are included under the topic Early Hammersmith History in all our PDF Extended History products and printed products wherever possible.